F1b: Subduction in the past & today

 B-3 Geodetic studies of the seismotectonic cycle in the Kamchatka subduction zone

 In addition to studies in Lesser Antilles and Kamchatka, we worked with the data from other subduction zones.
 The seismological dataset from Mexico has been used to study the role of slow earthquakes in the seismotectonic cycle (Frank et al., 2016).
 In Indonesia, we performed a set of seismic tomography studies of active volcanoes (Koulakov et al., 2016b,c; Jaxybulatov et al., 2016).
-We also developed a new research program on the Ryukyu subduction zone in Japan in collaboration with the Tokyo University and the Earthquake Research Institute.
+We also developed a new research program on the Ryukyu subduction zone in Japan in collaboration with the TOKYO university and the Earthquake Research Institute.
 The program began in January 2016.
-It was funded in 2017 by the CNRS-INSU and in 2018 by the BQR IPGP and we already performed 5 fieldtrips (2 in 2018) to analyze coral microatolls in order to better constrain the seismic cycle of the Ryukyu trench.
-The preliminary results were presented in several international meetings and several papers are in preparation.
+It was funded in 2017 by the CNRS-INSU and we already performed 3 fieldtrips to analyze coral microatolls in order to better constrain the seismic cycle of the Ryukyu trench.
+The preliminary results were presented in several international meetings.

 •